AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 upgrade.
 We are designed for scientific computing and data analysis.
 We use Linux as an operating system (like most supercomputers).
 We are a cluster: many connected nodes with a scheduling system to divide work between them.
+The network and some storage is shared, CPUs, memory, and other storage is not shared.

-On an international scale of universities, the power of Triton is relatively high and it has a very diverse range of uses.
-However, using this power requires more effort than using your own computer.
+On an international scale of universities, the power of Triton is relatively high and it has a very diverse range of uses, though `CSC has much more <https://research.csc.fi/computing-and-software>`__.
+Using using this power requires more effort than using your own computer.